 How long will it last?

 With proper care and maintenance, you can expect most tooth bonding to last five years or more.
-Bonding is not as durable as veneers or crowns, but it can last for years if you properly care and maintain your teeth.
-We’ll show you how to keep your dental bonding looking great at your next visit.
+Bonding is not as durable as veneers or crowns, but it can last for years if you properly care for and maintain your teeth.
+We’ll show you how to keep your dental bonding looking great on your next visit.

 How much does it cost?

 Dental bonding is a relatively affordable procedure.
 Dental insurance often covers the cost of dental bonding.
 How much you pay for dental bonding depends on the dentist you choose and the procedure you want done.
-The cost of dental bonding varies based on different factors like location, complexity of the treatment, and the dentist’s experience.
-Dental bonding is less expensive than crowns or veneers, and will be able to cover up minor chips, cracks or discoloration in between your teeth.
+The cost of dental bonding varies based on different factors like location, the complexity of the treatment, and the dentist’s experience.
+Dental bonding is less expensive than crowns or veneers and will be able to cover up minor chips, cracks, or discoloration in between your teeth.

 Does dental bonding look natural?

 Can bonding fix crooked teeth?

 We can use composite bonds to change the look of crooked teeth.
 This only works for slightly crooked teeth.
-Adding a bond to certain places can hide gaps and misalignment in ones bite.
+Adding a bond to certain places can hide gaps and misalignment in one bite.